 Some think that just filing for divorce will negatively affect the credit score but that is not necessarily true.
 What can really affect credit score is the process of changing your bill.
-Making big mistakes like selling a house, refinancing or restructuring debt can have effects on the credit score.
-Where some can increase your score while the other will decrease it.
+Making big mistakes like selling a house, refinancing or restructuring debt can have effects on the credit score, where some can increase your score, the others will decrease it.